Speak to a local memory care advisor 24/7: (888) 595-9951

 Memory care in Manhattan, Montana, is relatively affordable compared to national standards, but is still one of the more expensive senior living options in the area.
 Costs tend to be lower in Manhattan than in nearby larger cities like Bozeman and Billings, but they are more expensive than independent or assisted living options in Manhattan.

-Parkhaven excels at providing dementia care in Gallatin county, Montana.
-It can accommodate no more than 40 older adults.
-Parkhaven offers luxurious amenities that include monitoring of medications, staff nurses trained in dementia care and brain games to any seniors with dementia who reside in Manhattan, MT and nearby areas.
-Parkhaven is situated at 100 Hamilton Court, 59741 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+Parkhaven is known for providing Alzheimer’s care in Gallatin county, Montana.
+It can accommodate a maximum of 40 dementia residents.
+Parkhaven provides luxurious amenities that include secure walking paths and courtyard, home-like community rooms that promote socialization and special dementia and Alzheimer’s programs to increase feelings of comfort to any dementia sufferers who reside in Manhattan, MT and nearby areas.
+Parkhaven is located at 100 Hamilton Court, 59741 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

 Memory care is a specialized form of long-term care designed to support individuals with Alzheimer’s, dementia, and other memory-related conditions.
 In Manhattan, Montana, families seeking memory care for their loved ones often wonder about their options for financial assistance, especially whether Medicare can cover the associated costs.
 Understanding the financial landscape in Manhattan, Montana, is crucial for those navigating this process.